anneb/growapp-polymer/README.md

 # \<growapp-polymer\>

-Collect and animate pictures of worldwide changing vegetation
+Collect and animate pictures of worldwide changing vegetation, implemented with Polymer

+## Project ON HOLD
+Polymer is not compatible with older Android browsers.
+By default, cordova uses the built-in Android browser.
+Therefore this project is on hold, will continue with Material Design Lite.

+See also https://forum.ionicframework.com/t/ionic-and-polymer-work-on-browser-wont-on-android/6305 and a possible work-around: https://crosswalk-project.org/

 ## Prerequisites
 * git